 |Next Step Test Prep||Yes||Click Here >|

-|3.
-Varsity Tutors||No||Click Here >|
+|Kaplan||Yes||Click Here >|

-|4.
-Kaplan||No||Click Here >|
+|Chegg||No||Click Here >|

-|5.
-Altius||No||Click Here >|
+|Doctor MCAT||No||Click Here >|

 |Gold Standard||No||Click Here >|

 |Test Prep Preview||No||Click Here >|

-*indicates full-length practice tests
+*indicates free full-length MCAT practice test

 1. Princeton Review Free MCAT Practice Exam*

-Princeton Review offers a free full-length MCAT practice exam, so it is ideal for simulating the actual test day.
-With Princeton Review, you can choose a free, full-length practice test that is given under the same testing conditions as the actual exams (which is how practice exams should always be taken).
+Princeton Review offers a free MCAT full length practice test, so it is ideal for simulating the actual test day.
+With Princeton Review, you can choose a free full-length practice test that is administered under the same testing conditions as the actual exams (which is how practice exams should always be taken).

-They also offer access to a free MCAT question of the day newsletter as well as a free 90-minute MCAT Verbal Strategy course.
+They also offer access to a free “MCAT question of the day” newsletter as well as a free 90-minute MCAT Verbal Strategy course.
 We don’t recommend relying solely on this free prep course as your MCAT study plan, but you will find their free MCAT practice exam extremely helpful.

-4. Kaplan Free Practice Test
+3. Kaplan Free Practice Test*

-5. Altius Free 2015 Practice Exam
+5. Altius Free Practice Exam

-While Altius is a good resource, only offering half a test will not offer the same endurance and test-feel benefits as a full-length test.
+While Altius is a good resource, only offering half a test will not confer the same endurance and test-feel benefits as a full-length test.